Azure/azure-powershell/documentation/migration-guides/migration-guide.5.0.0.md

 - The 'Remove-AzureRmServiceBusTopicAuthorizationRule' cmdlet has been removed.
 Please use the 'Remove-AzureRmServiceBusAuthorizationRule' cmdlet.

 ### **Set-AzureRmServiceBusTopicAuthorizationRule**
 - The 'Set-AzureRmServiceBusTopicAuthorizationRule' cmdlet has been removed.
-Please use the 'Set-AzureRmServiceBusAuthorizationRule'cmdlet.
+Please use the 'Set-AzureRmServiceBusAuthorizationRule' cmdlet.

 ### **New-AzureRmServiceBusNamespaceKey**
 - The 'New-AzureRmServiceBusNamespaceKey' cmdlet has been removed.
 Please use the 'New-AzureRmServiceBusKey' cmdlet.